SantiagoYanezFerreiro/SantiagoYanezFerreiro/README.md

 ## Hey there, I'm Santiago! 👋
 Welcome to my profile!
-I'm a passionate Front-End Developer based in Madrid, currently working at OneTrust.
+I'm a passionate Front-End Developer based in Madrid, working as a Technical Analyst at OneTrust.

 - :office: Technical Analyst at OneTrust.
 - :books: Computer Science Graduate with a Full Stack Developer Bootcamp certification